Now with the Manuscript Addition to the

 “ How the art enthusiastic Vienna honoured Beethoven’s remembrance is notoriuosly known; also Prague, Berlin, Breslau, even most towns of Germany rivaled to give the departed the last tribute, and still celebrate his dying day yearly in the most solemn way … This (the tomb) has been concluded within a year’s time and was inaugurated solemnly. / It consists.
 (Following space, then)

-On the funeral itself an essay whose authenticity is proven by all eyewitnesses and which shall be, printed word by word, the conclusion of this biographic sketch.
+On the funeral itself an essay whose authenticity is evidenced by all eyewitnesses and which shall be, printed word by word, the conclusion of this biographic sketch.

 (Following on the half-leaf)